Intermediate

 style E fill:#029E73,color:#fff

-# Install metrics-server first:
+# Install metrics-server first (required for CPU/memory metrics):

 # => kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml